 On September 17, 2001, the US Attorney General directed that the United States Attorney’s Office in each district establish an Anti-Terrorism Advisory Council (ATAC).
 The current function of each ATAC is to enhance training and information sharing among the district’s federal, state and local law enforcement, as well as other first responders and private parties, in matters related to terrorism.
-Assistant U.S. Attorney (AUSA) Ben Schrader is the ATAC Coordinator for the Middle District of Tennessee.
+Assistant U.S. Attorney (AUSA) Josh Kurtzman is the ATAC Coordinator for the Middle District of Tennessee.

 The Nashville-area Joint Terrorism Task Force (JTTF), which is led by the Federal Bureau of Investigation and comprised of various other state and federal agencies, is the primary agency responsible for investigating potential terrorist related activities and suspicious incidents.
 Prosecutions are coordinated with the Criminal Division at the U.S. Attorney’s Office.
-AUSA Vincent is the lead prosecutor for terrorism cases in the Middle District of Tennessee.
+AUSA Kurtzman is the lead prosecutor for terrorism cases in the Middle District of Tennessee.

 The primary objectives of the JTTF are: 1) the prevention and disruption of terrorist activity by implementing the full range of resources available to investigate terrorist incidents; and 2) the vigorous prosecution of those who have committed, or intend to commit, terrorist acts in the United States.